versionone/vue/docs/pages/contributing/Components.md

 ---
-title: Creating Components
+title: Components
 menuCategory: Contributing
 status: draft
 keywords:
   - create
   - new
+  - structure
-  - component
+  - guide
 ---

-This guide will aid in creating new components to be added to the library and to the docs site.
-There are two steps to creating a component; writing the component and then registering it with the docs site.
+This guide details the the structure of components an the process to submit a new component.
+To learn more about component implementation and theming, then checkout the [component theming guide](/pages/Theming-Components).

-## Creating a Component
+## Component Structure

 Every major component is grouped into its own directory under `./src`.
-Here is an example of a component, with specs, stories, documentation, and examples.
+It, at the minimum, must contain the following files; each of which will be explained in further detail below:

 ```bash
 .